Last updated on March 5th, 2023

 1. Tripod Heads

 An instrumental consideration, tripod heads serve as a connecting point to expand your control and stability.
-It is ideal to seek a tripod head that compliments your tripod legs and enhances the overall stability and weight management.
+It is ideal to seek a tripod head that compliments your tripod legs and enhances overall stability and weight management.

-Ball heads are vital to note here as they enhance flexibility, orientation and deliver multiple shooting angles.
+Ball heads are vital to note here as they enhance flexibility, and orientation and deliver multiple shooting angles.